 Apply a calibrated signal level, at 1 kHz and 100 kHz, which is at least 6 dB below the emission limit to the current probe.

-A power amplifier can be necessary at 1 kHz.

 Apply through the current probe a DC-current equivalent to the EUT supply current.

-1 A DC current is applied for verifying that the current probe will not be saturated by the EUT DC supply current.

-2 This DC current is applied through the LISN for applying the same impedance through the probe as with the EUT.

 Verify the AC current level as measured with the probe by comparison with voltage across the 1  resistor at 1 kHz and the 10  resistor at 100 kHz; also, verify that the current waveform is sinusoidal.

 Scan the measurement receiver for each frequency in the same manner as a normal data scan.
 Verify that the data-recording device indicates a level within ±3 dB of the injected level.